CSC207-UofT/course-project-newtapp/phase1/design_document.md

  - Facade Design Pattern

    The Facade design pattern provides a simple interface to a complex subsystem, containing many moving parts.
-In our code, Conversations and Users have a lot of particular interactors.
-To simplify our code, we created manager classes for Conversations and Users in the Application Business Rules Layer, which serve as facades to delegate calls to specific interactors as needed.
+Conversations and Users have a lot of small interactors, so to simplify our code, we created “manager” facade classes for Conversations and Users to delegate calls to specific interactors as needed, rather than having all of these small interactor methods together in one class.

 - Strategy Design Pattern

     The Strategy Design pattern facilitates defining family of algorithms in separate classes, while still making their objects interchangeable.
-Our program features the Strategy Design Pattern through our implementation of Conversation sorting for a User’s ConversationQueue.
-Sorting is done either randomly or by an algorithm that takes into account a User’s interests.
-Both these strategies implement the ConversationSorter interface and can be used interchangeably by ConversationQueue where appropriate.
+An important feature of our app is recommending new conversations based on a User’s interests.
+So, to sort through which Conversations to recommend we have a few different algorithms in mind.
+We employed the Strategy Design Pattern for this, creating a ConversationSorter interface then creating implementing classes for each of our specific sorting algorithms.
+This way they are easily interchangeable.

 ## Progress Report